Enrollments Currently Closed

 Please Join the Waiting List below to be notified when next enrolment opens

 This program begins with an online portion (Part One) that must be completed prior to undertaking the hands-on practical Part Two live workshop.
-To ensure enough time for all participants to complete the pre-requisite part one the cut off for applications is 10th February 2019.
+To ensure enough time for all participants to complete the pre-requisite (part one) cut off for applications is TBA.

 If you are a Veterinarian with your own clinic, an osteopath or physiotherapist with a clinic, or if you are a veterinary nurse working within a clinic, and you've wanted to add the benefit of physiotherapy treatments to your clinic, then this is the course that will start you on that journey.